brettz9/getJSON/README.md

 - Support named parameters ala jQuery
 - Support rest of jQuery API
-- Make local loading optional
+- Make local or URL loading optional for Node

 ## See also